DataJuiceLab/jupyter-unit-testing-demo/README.md

 3. Enable the device state workflow
 5. Create an empty Data Table, "battery charging stats" (no are columns necessary)
 4. Add a notebook
     a.
-Upload the "battery-state.ipynb" notebook file
+Upload the "battery-state.ipynb" notebook file.
+        i.
+Note: Losant does not curently support the 'id' property in Jupyter 3 cells.
+Check that these have not been added automatically if you have trouble uploading.
     b.
 Add an input source
         i. type: device data
         ii. time range: last 30 days